juju/docs/src/en/reference-bundle.md

     #

     #
-    # bindings:
+    # bindings: <map of string to string>
     #
     # Maps endpoints to network spaces.
 Used to constrain relations to specific
-    # underlying network devices in environments where machines have multiple
+    # subnets in environments where machines have multiple network devices.
-    # devices.
     #

     bindings:
-      kube-api-endpoint: int
+      kube-api-endpoint: internal
       loadbalancer: dmz

     #